yousefelassal/quote-cron/README.md

 > Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing.

 > When you come to the end of your rope, tie a knot and hang on.

+> Yesterday I dared to struggle.
+Today I dare to win.